Vahidba72/Experimental_Robotics_Assignment_2/README.md

 git clone https://github.com/CarmineD8/SLAM_packages.git # Remember to switch to noetic branch git clone https://github.com/KCL-Planning/ROSPlan.git
 ```

+For ROSPlan follow the instruction in their readme to properly install the dependencies.

 <h2 id="installation">Installation</h2>
 <p>To get started with this project, follow the steps below to set up your development environment:</p>